 Truly, this printer stands true to its motto of “Think big, print easy”!

 Crystal Clear Prints

 Even with its quick operation, the large-format plotter manages to print crisp, smudge-free designs.
-In fact, it offers a resolution of 2,400 x 1,200 dpi with its 1,376 nozzles, which is as good as some of the other premium printers out there.
+It offers a resolution of 2,400 x 1,200 dpi with its 1,376 nozzles, which is as good as some of the other premium printers out there.

 Plus, the HP Bright Office Inks allow your designs to be printed with 65% more saturation and 31% more accuracy than other competing printers.
 Although cross-checking the exact difference is difficult, we were pleased by the vivid color reproduction and clean-cut lines.

 Overall, the performance and print quality of this unit is fit for architectural plans and sketches.
-While it does print glossy, colored photographs, the results are not quite vivid and realistic.
+While it does print glossy, colored photographs and art prints, the results are not quite vivid and realistic.
 But considering that this printer was designed keeping in mind the needs of architects and engineers, we were quick to overlook this minor drawback.

 Smart And Stylish Design

 This HP plotter is built to complement the rest of the furniture at home while offering the best performance.
 Available in two sizes (24-inch and 36-inch) and colors (wood and steel), this device looks as good as a high-end piece of furniture.

 The entire body of the printer is matte white, while the top features a wood/steel finish, making it fit the trendy modern aesthetic of most households.
 But despite its sufficiently large build to accommodate A1-sized sheets, this product features a fairly small footprint.

 Additionally, the plotter comes packaged with steel tubes and a piece of plastic fabric.
 You can screw them together to build a stand for the printer or place the printer as is on a table.
 However, we recommend using the stand as it holds the device at the perfect height, allowing the printed scrolls to roll out and drop into the catch tray.